cumulusclips/languages/README.md

 Please be very clear on your commit messages and pull request, empty or vague pull request messages may be rejected without reason.

-Only submit one change (bug fix, new feature, etc.) per request.
+We ask that you submit 1 fix or feature per pull request.
 This makes it easier for our team to review and merge in your changes.

 ## Support